EngMaherEnv/Machine_Learning/README.md

 # NLP_&_Machine_Learning_Projects
-In this repo I add some of my ML projects.
+In this repo I add some of my ML AND NLP projects.